alexlehner/alexlehner.github.io/_posts/2013-09-23-a-good-development-environment-for-mac.md

 ### Parallels / VMWare / VirtualBox

 Your mac is great at running Mac applications.
 You can reasonably test your design on all current versions of Firefox, Chrome, Safari, and Opera.
 That’s awesome, except there isn’t an IE for mac ([anymore](http://en.wikipedia.org/wiki/Internet_Explorer_for_Mac)).
 To test your site in various version of Internet Explorer, you are going to need various versions of Microsoft Windows.
 To do that you can keep a few Windows boxes lying around, or virtualize it.
 The big names in Mac Virtualization are [Parallels](http://www.parallels.com/), [VMWare](http://www.vmware.com/products/fusion/), and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 All three aim to let you run different operating systems within Mac OS X. Of the three, I have found that VMWare Fusion is the most reliable and featured.
 The program will cost you a [pretty penny](http://store.vmware.com/DRHM/store?Action=DisplayProductDetailsPage&SiteID=vmware&Locale=en_US&ThemeID=2485600&productID=285051300&src=WWW_eBIZ_productpage_Fusion_Buy_US) but makes up for it with its ease of use and functionality.
-But if you are interested in keeping costs down.
-[VirtualBox](https://www.virtualbox.org/wiki/Downloads) is free and has the core features you need.
+If, however, you are interested in keeping costs down, [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is free and has the core features you need.

 ### [iOS Simulator](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/iOS_Simulator_Guide/Introduction/Introduction.html)